clay-hunter-welch/computer_vision_hand/README.md

 - distance from camera is not normalized to a unit scale, so "further away" equals "closer together" for trackers, which causes issues.
 Unit length can be defined as the distance from landmark 0 to landmark 5, and could be used to compensate for this.
 - thumb curl determination is tricky and finicky, can improve this.
-- there is a Texas A&M Gig'Em/Terminator 2 gesture for thumbs up; this should be differentiated from a normal thumbs out gesture
+- there is a Texas A&M Gig'Em/Terminator 2 gesture for thumbs up; this should be differentiated from a normal thumbs out gesture.
 - currently only one hand tracks, but OpenCV will track multiple hands.
 Further, hand orientation could also be mirrored correctly: thumb on left vs thumb on right.